quickwit-oss/quickwit/docs/configuration/node-config.md

 ## Storage configuration

+Please refer to the dedicated [storage configuration](storage-config) page to learn more about configuring Quickwit for various storage providers.

-Here is a minimal example of how to configure Quickwit with Amazon S3 or Alibaba OSS:
+Here are also some minimal examples of how to configure Quickwit with Amazon S3 or Alibaba OSS:

 ```bash
 AWS_ACCESS_KEY_ID=<your access key ID>